Constantia Eriksdotter

-Constantia Eriksdotter (1560–1649) was the illegitimate daughter of Eric XIV of Sweden and Agda Persdotter.
+Constantia Eriksdotter (1560–1649) was an illegitimate daughter of Eric XIV of Sweden and Agda Persdotter.
 She was called "The Queen of Tiveden".

 Life

 Constantia Eriksdotter and her sister Virginia were removed from their mother's custody when she married in 1561.
-This was illegal, as according to the law the mother had sole custody until the children reached the age of three.
+This was illegal, as according to the law, their mother had sole custody until the children reached the age of three.
 They were placed first in the court of Princess Cecilia of Sweden, then that of Princess Elizabeth of Sweden (1564), and finally that of queen Karin Månsdotter.
-In 1573, she visited her deposed father in prison, and was possibly the last family member to see him alive.
+In 1573, she visited her deposed father in prison and was possibly the last family member to see him alive.